-TO BE FILLED IN BY STUDENT: : (Please type)

-Author's Name:

-Author's ID #:

-School: Major:

-Title of Dissertation:

-TO BE FILLED IN BY COMMITT EE MEMBERS (who also sign certification page of th esis)

-on has been approved by the committee: (2) that the sissertation on (date);

-Course No Credits

-(Please have committee members s' names typed/printed in next to or below thei r signature.)

-SIGNED: Chairperson (Date)

-(Committee Member)

-TO BE FILLED IN BY DISSERTA TION COORDINATOR

-This thesis has been examined and four nd to be complete and suitable for binding.

-Signed: in the Graduate School (Date)
+TO BE FILLED IN BY STUDENT: (Please type) Author's Name: Author's ID #: School: Major: Title of Dissertation: TO BE FILLED IN BY COMMITTEE MEMBERS (who also sign certification page of thesis) This is to certify (I) that this dissertation has been approved by the committee: (2) that the student has satisfactorily passed the oral examination in defense of the dissertation on (date); (3) that credit should be given as follows, with a grade of "S": Course No. Credits (Please have committee members' names typed/printed in next to or below their signature.)
+SIGNED: Chairperson (Date) (Committee Member) (Committee Member) (Committee Member) (Committee Member) TO BE FILLED IN BY DISSERTATION COORDINATOR This thesis has been examined and found to be complete and suitable for binding.

+Signed:

-ا المالمان المالمان المحددات in the Graduate School (Date)
+Coordinator in the Graduate School